danielfilipealmeida/AlmondGUI/examples/HelloWorld/README.md

 * GUI no longer uses the singleton pattern. there can be several GUIs
 * a Window no longer an element. it has it's own GUI.
+*Interfaces should only define methods and not implement code.
+* code that is re-used, should be implemented on new classes like ElementBase and ContainerBase
+* everything related to containers must be moved out of the element class